How to Apologize and Reschedule After Missing a Job Interview

 Missing a job interview doesn't have to be the end of the world

-After doing all of the stressful initial work of your career search – crafting a professional resume and cover letter, searching job advertisements, applying to promising job openings – you’ve finally landed a personal interview.
+After doing all of the stressful initial work of your job search—crafting a professional resume and cover letter, searching job advertisements, applying to promising job openings, and more—you’ve finally landed a personal interview.
 Yet, through no fault of your own, you missed the interview.
-Perhaps you or a child fell ill.
-Or your car broke down or you were stuck in traffic.
+Perhaps you or a child fell ill, or your car broke down, or you were stuck in traffic.

 Is it even possible to explain and remedy the situation?